zackWitherspoon/mag-mutual-ui/README.md

 # mag-mutual-ui

 ## Description:
 This is the UI for the mag-mutual-tech-screening project.
 It's written in python since I haven't written in python in a while and wanted to try something new.
-It uses a module called streamlit.
+It uses a module called [Streamlit](https://docs.streamlit.io/).

 ## Setup:
-I've tried to write specific instructions for running this project in Windows and and in Mac.
+I've tried to write specific instructions for running this project in Windows and and on Mac.

 ###### Windows:
 1. Install the latests python version